abhaymittal/Genetic-algorithm-simulation-linear-fit/README.md

-# Genetic algorithm simulation for a linear fitness function
+# Genetic algorithm simulation for a linear fit
 ### Author: Abhay Mittal

 This program simulates a basic genetic algorithm and performs operations of reproduction, crossover and mutation.
 I developed it as part of my coursework assignment in Soft Computing.